LenAnderson/YouTube-Mouseover-Preview/README.md

 [Install this UserScript](https://github.com/LenAnderson/YouTube-Mouseover-Preview/raw/master/youtube_mouseover_preview.user.js)

+## Compatibility with other scripts
+Works with [View More Videos by Same YouTube Channel](https://greasyfork.org/en/scripts/370637-view-more-videos-by-same-youtube-channel) script.
+SHIFT+click to jump to the previewed part of the video does not work for the video links added by that script since it does not offer the video's duration.

 ## Credits
 These two scripts really helped me find my way around YouTube's storyboard feature:
 - [youtube-storyboard](https://github.com/bulutcy/youtube-storyboard) by bulutcy